 Add a little sparkle to your wine tour

 We are enthusiastic, really enthusiastic about wine.
 We partner with companies that offer courses, tastings, and tours.
-So when we're asked to recommend a tour for a group of friends who just want to learn a little more about wine, we get very excited.
-Not only because we want to share our enthusiasm and knowledge, but also because we want to personally introduce you to the incredible creators who strive to make the best sparkling wine in Sonoma and Napa imaginable.
-The thing about appreciating wine is that most people already do, and learning a little more can make that glass of wine even more enjoyable, or perhaps open up a whole new palette.
-Here's a scenario – A group of 6 friends wants to get together for a short vacation or day trip.
+So when we’re asked to recommend a tour of the best Sonoma sparkling wine for a group of friends who just want to learn a little more about wine.
+Not only because we want to share our enthusiasm and knowledge but also because we want to personally introduce you to the incredible creators who strive to make the best sparkling wine in Sonoma imaginable.
+The thing about appreciating wine is that most people already do, and learning a little more can make that glass of wine even more enjoyable or perhaps open up a whole new palette.
+Here’s a scenario – A group of 6 friends wants to get together for a short vacation or day trip visiting Sonoma sparkling wine vineyards.
 They all love a glass of wine and agree it would be nice to visit a traditional winery or two and get some insider knowledge from the owner.
-They want to sit down at a table of wonderful food at a lovely local restaurant, along with an expert who can guide them through the wines of the region.
+They want to sit at a table of wonderful food at a lovely local restaurant, along with an expert who can guide them through the region’s wines.
 They want to discover what makes a truly great wine, but they want to keep it light and fun.
-They also want to shop, sightsee and generally relax with their friends.
-That gives us a lot of space to recommend experiences that can be really special!
+They also want to shop, sightsee, and generally relax with their friends.
+That gives us a lot of space to recommend experiences that can be special!

 Enter Sparkling Wine

-There's something deceptively timeless about toasting with a glass of champagne (or some other form of sparkling wine).
-It's easy to imagine that sparkling wine has always been connected with festive events and, more importantly, wealth and pageantry.
+There’s something deceptively timeless about toasting with a glass of champagne (or some other form of sparkling wine).
+It’s easy to imagine that sparkling wine has always been connected with festive events and, more importantly, wealth and pageantry.
 But the story of Champagne shows otherwise.
-The drink is astonishingly contemporary – as is the trade and traditions that surround it.
+The drink is astonishingly contemporary – as are the trade and traditions surrounding it.
 And like numerous innovations, its advancement is primarily a result of three elements: experimentation, cultural change, and a stroke of luck!

 Many short stories about sparkling wine attribute the invention of Champagne to the Benedictine monk Dom Pérignon – whose name is synonymous with a brand romanticized by Hollywood.